-Technology has evolved with time.
+Technology has evolved over time.
 And with technology, the ways and needs to handle technology have also evolved.
-Last two decades have seen great shift in computation and also software development life cycles.
+Last two decades have seen a great shift in computation and also software development life cycles.
+We have seen a huge demand for online DevOps training & AWS certification.
 Today’s blog focuses on one such approach known as DevOps and AWS DevOps in particular.

 What Is DevOps?